Team-Nutshell/nutshellengine-docs/source/scripting/api/resources/loadFont/index.rst

 Returns
 -------

-A pointer to a Font containing information about the loaded font.
+A pointer to a :doc:`/types/font/index` containing information about the loaded font.

 If the font could not be loaded (for example: if the file does not exist, or the Asset Manager or Asset Loader Module does not support this image file format), the returned pointer is **nullptr**.